Artist designs mugs for Conscious Cup, highlighting Crystal Lake, Cary landmarks

 Artist Ashley Klockenga remembers coming to Crystal Lake as a kid every summer and swimming in the lake with family friends.

-When opportunity presented itself to create artisan mugs for Conscious Cup Coffee Roasters, Klockenga, who now lives northern Ontario, Canada, with her husband, Matt, her designs were inspired by those childhood memories.
+When the opportunity presented itself to create artisan mugs for Conscious Cup Coffee Roasters, Klockenga said her designs were inspired by those childhood memories.

+“I really love being able to share things that are great about the community,” said Klockenga, who grew up in Brookfield and now lives in northern Ontario, Canada, with her husband, Matt.

-The mugs were first made available at Conscious Cup locations earlier this month.
+The mugs were made available at Conscious Cup locations earlier this month.

 Although Klockenga’s background is in graphic design, she said she became interested in sketching about three years ago, when her fourth daughter was born.